artof-ilvo/artof-ilvo.github.io/docs/source/addons.rst

    **Figure 6.** Tab Admin: Implements

-You can add a new implement using the |icon_plus| ``Add`` button or alter an existing one.
++ Add a new implement using the |icon_plus| button.

 + Remove an implement by pressing the |icon_trash| button.

 + Alter an implement by pressing the |icon_pen| button.

 .. note::
-   When an implement enabled in the selected field is modified, toggle another field for the changes to occur.
+   When you are modifying an enabled implement in the selected field, you first need to toggle another field for the changes to occur.

 Processes
 """""""""